Trupti0406/Reactogram/Description.md

 # Reactogram (Instagram clone built using MERN stack)

 ## Features

-* Reactogram app is an instagram clone application where users can register, login and create post with images.
+- Reactogram app is an instagram clone application where users can register, login and create post with images.
-* Other users can view, like, comment on different posts
+- Other users can view, like, comment on different posts
-* User can sign up
+- User can sign up
-* User can login with credentials
+- User can login with credentials
-* User can add new post
+- User can add new post
-* User will upload post image
+- User will upload post image
-* User can Like any other user post
+- User can Like any other user post
-* User can comment on any other user's post
+- User can comment on any other user's post
-* User can delete his/her own post
+- User can delete his/her own post
-* User can see details of any post
+- User can see details of any post
-* User can see all comments on any post
+- User can see all comments on any post
-* User can see all his/her posts
+- User can see all his/her posts
-* User can edit profile
+- User can edit profile

 In the project directory, you can run:

+Developed frontend => Created backend APIs for various actions => Implemented Redux

 ### `npm start`